dfinity/canister-profiling/README.md

 ```
 Benchmark_name/
   Makefile
-  README.md // perf result will be appended to this markdown file
+  README.md // Perf result will be appended to this markdown file.
   perf.sh   // ic-repl script that generates perf result.
-If the candid interface is different, we can use two scripts in each implementation directory
+If the candid interface is different, we can use multiple scripts.
   motoko/
     dfx.json
     src/